 “Sprint is a technology leader and we look forward to offering its outstanding mobile connectivity service as a benefit to customers in Kenworth trucks factory-equipped with Kenworth NavPlus,” said Bill Kozek, Kenworth general manager and PACCAR vice president.

-The in-dash, NavPlus technology system uses a high-resolution, 7-inch color screen and 8 gigabytes of memory.
+The in-dash, NavPlus technology system utilizes a high-resolution, 7-inch color screen and 8 gigabytes of memory.
 Together, navigation and business systems will be provided with vehicle connectivity services for drivers to easily and safely use while traveling.
 When a truck is not in motion, the driver will be able to access the Internet and send and receive e-mails to enhance communications with dispatchers, logistics providers and shippers.
 The Sprint connectivity service is available as an option.

 NavPlus also includes hands-free phoning with Bluetooth, back-up camera options, vehicle data, and audio controls, including satellite radio, AM/FM, CD, MP3 and USB.
 When launched in 2011, Kenworth NavPlus will become standard on Kenworth trucks with all premium interior trim offerings and on diesel-electric hybrid vehicles.
 The system also will be available as an upgrade on any Kenworth standard trim package.
-NavPlus was developed on the Microsoft Windows Embedded Automotive 7 software platform.
+NavPlus was developed on the award-winning Microsoft Windows Embedded Automotive 7 software platform.